-All Hallows Hall was designed and built from 1986 – 1901 by Oatley and Lawrence along with Francisco de Sousa Rio.
-They also built the famous Wills memorial tower of Bristol University.
+All Hallows Hall was built between 1886 and 1901.
+The architects are Oatley and Lawrence along with Francisco de Sousa Rio.
+They also built the famous Wills memorial tower of Bristol University at the top of Park street.
 The hall is open plan, and was designed in a perpendicular gothic revival style.
 It is of historical importance as one of the first halls in the UK to be installed with under floor heating.
 It is one of a number of halls and chapels in Bristol from this period but is noted as being more finely detailed and decorated than most.
 All Hallows Hall is a Grade 2 listed building at risk.

-All Hallows Community Co-op Ltd was formed and a lease was arranged with the owner, the purpose of the company was to run All Hallows Hall for the benefit of the community.
+All Hallows Community Co-op Ltd was formed in 2012 to undertake repairs and make the space useful.
+The purpose of the cooperative was to run All Hallows Hall for the benefit of the community.
 A large number of volunteers rescued the building and contributed their time, effort, money, equipment, tools and love to the project.

-Our aim is to begin a campaign to be able to buy the hall and secure it for Easton community use.
+Our aim is to build a campaign to be able to buy the hall and secure it for Easton community use.

-We feel it is valid space and are now seriously asking Easton if it wants its village hall.
+We feel it is an important space and we are asking Easton if it wants its village hall.

-Theatre, live music, art shows, projector jams, experimental choirs, a carpet forest, wedding parties, rehearsal space, workshops, community meetings and feasts, regular weekly classes and sports including The Ping Pong Parlour, Aikido and Hoop jam.
+Theatre, live music, art shows, projector jams, experimental choirs, a carpet forest, wedding parties, rehearsal space, workshops, community meetings and feasts, regular weekly classes and sports.

-We feel if the building was restored to an acceptable standard it could become relevant again and be used by many more people and be a real asset to Easton and Bristol.
+We feel if the building was restored to a more acceptable standard it could become even more useful and be used by many more people and be a real asset to Easton and Bristol.